hyron-group/reference/build-trustly-service.md

 # Build trustly service

-Reliable packets are packages developed by the [Hyron Organization](https://www.npmjs.com/settings/hyron/members).
+Reliable packets are packages developed by the [Hyron Organization](https://www.npmjs.com/settings/Hyron/members).
 With many exciting privileges like

 * Can load at boot without having passed the declaration in enablePlugins via it own appcfg.ini
-* Can be easily found with the npm registry included with hyron
+* Can be easily found with the npm registry included with Hyron
 * It is more reliable than free packages, because it is better reviewed by the members of the organization

-The launch of the hyron organization ensures that pre-malware users' rights can be embedded in your application by installing packages from untrusted vendors.
+The launch of Hyron organization ensures that pre-malware users' rights can be embedded in your application by installing packages from untrusted vendors.

-As a developer, you can also join our organization by sending a registration email to hyron.dev@gmail.com
+As a developer, you can also join our organization by sending a registration email to Hyron.dev@gmail.com

 ## Benefit

-* Be involved in the programming community in the hyron organization
+* Be involved in the programming community in Hyron organization
 * Better support in the development of the ecosystem
 * Get the earliest reviews on your product
 * have the opportunity to receive rewards through donate activities
-* Packages belonging to the hyron organization are based on the ownership, creativity of the individual who developed the package
+* Packages belonging to Hyron organization are based on the ownership, creativity of the individual who developed the package

 ## Responsibility